Last Updated on January 10, 2023

 The sports industry worldwide faces major disruption due to the effects of global warming in the next decades, according to recent studies.

 Nearly one third of all glaciers in Peru have melted away in the past two decades – an area which is equivalent of 80.000 soccer fields – and scientists at the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) in Germany are worried that the pace of ice melting in the region is growing faster by the year.

-Snowboarding, but in the desert
+Like snowboarding, but in the desert

 Shortly after, the sport found its way to North America thanks to the contribution of Lon Beale, owner of the Sand Master Park – the first sport facility entirely dedicated to sandsports (e.g. sand boarding, sledding and skiing).
 The park is located in the city of Florence, Oregon.

 Desertification has been described as “the greatest environmental challenge of our time” and it’s quickly changing the landscape of our planet.
-Not only the snow is melting, but soil is gradually become more arid due to the scarcity of rainfall.
-Over the past century, the Sahara desert — the world’s largest hot desert ‘— has expanded by a farther 10 percent, and scientists believe climate change to be partly responsible.
+Not only the snow is melting, but soil is gradually become more arid due to the scarcity of rainfall, unfortunately threatening entire cities and villages in vulnerable areas.

 Surf sports are also endangered

 The future of winter sports looks gloomy, but recreational summer activities are also at risk.
-Climate change is expected to have catastrophic effects on the surf industry by year 2050, with many surf spots disappearing or becoming less viable due to rising sea levels and shifts in wind patterns.
+Climate change is expected to have catastrophic effects on the surf industry by year 2050, as many surf spots are disappearing or becoming less viable due to rising sea levels and shifts in wind patterns.

 While still niche, emerging sport practices seem to favor the experimentation of surf-like practices on different types of grounds and landscapes: grassboarding, landboarding, sand kiting, and volcano surfing (i.e. sandboarding on active volcanos) all quickly gaining traction in the world of action sports — and that’s just to name a few.

 Your n°1 source of information on the world of sandsports and desert adventure travel.
 Our articles are the result of extensive research, personal experience, and knowledge-sharing within the global sandboarding community.